Why Should You Major in Urban Learning?

-The Charter College of Education offers students a new approach to teacher education: one that prepares teachers not only to be skilled teachers, but teachers who are literate in the needs, demands and advantages of the urban teaching experience.
+The Charter College of Education offers students a new approach to teacher education: one that prepares students not only to be skilled teachers, but teachers who are literate in the needs, demands and advantages of the urban teaching experience.
 It is the ideal degree and teacher preparation program for students who want to dedicate their careers to teaching in urban schools, or who want the opportunity to return to their own urban communities to teach.
+Cal State LA is a diverse urban school itself, perfectly situated to expose students to the rigors and rewards of urban teaching and learning.

 - Students will demonstrate knowledge of the needs and demands of diverse students in urban schools and communities.